MSIXBUNDLE - What is, how to create, open and manage it?

 As you will see, the App Installer GUI is the same as for a standard MSIX package.

-Once installed, if you break into the MSIX container, you will see that only the resources that are specific to the target device’s architecture are installed.
+Once the msixbundle is installed, if you break into the MSIX container, you will see that only the resources that are specific to the target device’s architecture are installed.

 To break into the MSIX container, I recommend Hover, a free tool from Advanced Installer.